m1nka/blog/_posts/2021-01-29-free-blog-hosting-getting-the-perfect-lighthouse-score-100-100-100-100.markdown

 ### Architectural overview

 This blog is hosted completely for free on [Oracle Cloud free tier](https://www.oracle.com/cloud/free/).
-See an overview of the architecture below.
+See an overview of the architecture below, I will provide more details throughout this article.

 ![](/images/pages/personal-blog-architecture.png)